 Although the 2008 Plan has been terminated, the outstanding awards previously granted under that plan remain effective and will continue to be governed by the terms and conditions of the 2008 Plan.
-As of March 31, 2019 options to purchase an aggregate number of 44,859 Class A ordinary shares have been granted and were outstanding, and no restricted shares were issued and outstanding under the 2008 Plan.
+As of March 31, 2020 options to purchase an aggregate number of 8,444 Class A ordinary shares have been granted and were outstanding, and no restricted shares were issued and outstanding under the 2008 Plan.

-The following table summarizes, as of March 31, 2019, the outstanding options granted to our executive officers, directors, and other individuals as a group under the 2008 plan.
+The following table summarizes, as of March 31, 2020, the outstanding options granted to our executive officers, directors, and other individuals as a group under the 2008 plan.

+Class A

+Ordinary

+Shares

+Underlying Exercise

+Options Price

-Class A Ordinary Shares Underlying Exercise Options Price Name Awarded (US\$/Share) Date of Grant Date of Expiration Other Individuals as a Group 5.58 March 11, 2010 March 11, 2020 Other Individuals as a Group 7.38 July 20, 2010 July 20, 2020 Other Individuals as a Group 12.12 October 18, 2010 October 18, 2020 Other Individuals as a Group 12.12 October 18, 2010 October 18, 2020
+Name Awarded (US\$/Share) Date of Grant Date of Expiration

+Other Individuals as a Group 7.38 July 20, 2010 July 20, 2020

+Other Individuals as a Group 12.12 October 18, 2010 October 18, 2020